Connor (Angel)

 Connor is a fictional character created by Joss Whedon and Tim Minear for the television series Angel.
 The character is portrayed as an infant by the triplets Connor, Jake, and Trenton Tupen and as a teenager by Vincent Kartheiser.
 Connor has a recurring role in season 3, becomes a regular in season 4, and has his last television appearance in the series finale as a guest star.
 He continues his story in the canonical comic book series Angel: After the Fall.

 Connor is the son of the title character Angel, who is a vampire.
-Of vampire descent, Connor's birth is a mystery even to Angel, as vampires typically cannot reproduce, and was born with their abilities, making him superhuman but not a vampire himself and having a human soul like his father, and thus, like him, he struggles with his own dark side and likelihood to become evil, as well as his guilt over his father's demonic alter-ego Angelus's wicked actions.
+Of vampire descent, Connor's birth is a mystery even to Angel, as vampires typically cannot reproduce, and was born with their abilities, making him superhuman but not a vampire himself and having a human soul like his father, and thus, like him, he struggles with his own dark side and likelihood to become evil, as well as his guilt over his father's demonic alter-ego Angelus along his mother Darla's, who was his father's sire, wicked actions.
 Introduced in the third season as a newborn, Connor is kidnapped and taken to a hell dimension in an act of revenge against his father.
 He returns as a battle-hardened, disturbed teenager who has been raised to hate Angel.
 His consequent violent and estranged relationship with his father and increasing internal conflict make him shift alliances between protagonists and antagonists forms the storyline for his character.
 Towards the end of season 4, events take their toll on Connor's sanity, and his memories are rewritten to give him a normal life.
 The next time he appears in season 5, Connor is a well-adjusted person.
 At the return of his memories, Connor finally reconciles with Angel in the series finale.
 The comic book series follows Connor accepting his abilities and role of a hero in addition to maintaining a normal life as a college student.

 Created to give Angel a paternal bond, the infant Connor was used to develop other characters.
 After he grows up, he initially becomes a tragic figure and foil for the protagonists before eventually evolving into a protagonist himself.
 Connor has received attention in academic texts related to family studies and masculinity in fiction.
 The character proved to be controversial among fans, while critics have given mixed views.